NikitaJWilliams/Understanding-Forest-Fire-Occurences-in-Portugal-Guided-Data-Analytics-Project-in-R-/README.md

 ![](https://i.ibb.co/wCwgCwk/Scatter-Plot-Area-0-to-100.png)

-The new scatter plots show that when we impose an upper bound limit of 100 on *area*, the general patter does not change: *area* values are centered around 0.
+The new scatter plots show that when we impose an upper bound limit of 100 on *area*, the general pattern does not change: *area* values are centered around 0.
 Thus, there is no clear relationship between *area* and severity of the forest fires in Portugal.

 ## Code